Listen to: "A Checklist to Find the Right SOC 1 Audit Provider"

 SOC 1 Type II

 This is a report on the assurance that the management’s description of the service organization’s system, as well as the suitability of the design and operating effectiveness of the controls, will allow the service organization to achieve the related control objectives noted in the description throughout specified period, according to the American Institute of CPAs (AICPA).

-Your SOC 1 Audit Checklist Starts with Finding the Right CPA Firm
+Finding the Right CPA Firm

 Armed with your own research and understanding of the SSAE 18 (SOC 1) auditing process—updated from SSAE 16 to SSAE 18, effective May 1, 2017—it is time to find a CPA firm that specializes in SOC 1 Audits that you can trust.